 19:00 | Conference dinner

-Registration price will be kept within 300 euros (early-bird registration fee for RILEM members), and will cover participation in the conference, online access to the conference proceedings and meals (coffee breaks, lunches and dinner).
+Registration fees cover participation in the conference, online access to the conference proceedings and meals (coffee breaks, lunches and dinner).

 We use cookies to improve your experience.
 Agreeing allows us to analyze browsing behavior.
 Opting out may affect features.